ScubaInstructor/fuh/README.md

 The server component can be found in [this](dockerized-dash-elastic-server) folder.
 Follow instructions in the local README to start the server.

-The sensor is located in [this] (sensor) folder.
+The sensor is located in [this](sensor) folder.
 There is al local README with instructions to start the sensor.